What does it take to lose more than 10kgs and keep it off?

 Get medical clearance and a check-up before you start your health journey.
 It’s always good to know what your internal health is like, as we often forget about things like blood pressure, cholesterol, diabetes, cortisol and other health measures that could impact how and what you do in the short and long-term.

-Make sure that you understand that change takes time.
+Understand that change takes time.
 Give yourself at least 12 weeks to see marked improvement and focus on four week blocks to make it simpler for your brain and body to adjust and manage the changes.
 Commit to reviewing your progress every month and promise yourself that you’ll continue this journey for up to 12 weeks.
 It doesn’t matter in the long term if you slip up here and there.
 Having a window of effort is better than no effort at all.

 Bonus tip: Make them SMART, that is: specific, measurable, achievable, realistic and time bound.
 Not, “I want to lose 50 kilos and become healthy”.
 Is this even achievable or realistic – what is your baseline?
 How will you measure it and in what given time?
 Instead, focus on four week blocks, e.g. I want to lose four kilos in four weeks (insert date) and I’m going to do it by:

-- Taking weight and body measurements at the end of every four week blocks.
+Take weight and body measurements at the end of each four week blocks.

 Our bodies are designed to move.
 Make It happen and make it last for at least 30 minutes every day.
 If you want to see more definition, toning and strength, understand that muscles need time under tension – this will happen based on the type of exercise you do.
 Resistance training is so important and helps to create definition and strength in your body.
 Be patient and focus on your diet, exercise and sleep.
 The trifecta to a happy and healthy body.

 This is a lifestyle change not a quick fix.
 It’ll be harder at the beginning because you have to do more work to start forming better habits – but with time you will get stronger, fitter, learn what your body and mind is capable of and discover your tipping points, i.e. things that feel hard and make you want to give up.
 We all have them and it doesn’t get easier, you get stronger and you get wiser about what suits you on your health journey.

 If you want something bad enough you have to try and keep trying.
 Your body, your decisions.
 Don’t make excuses.
 Losing weight and getting fitter is all about habit formation and mindset.
 Do your bit everyday.
 Eat well, move your body, get enough rest and hydrate as the first steps.
 You can do this!

 Need support losing weight and building your dream body?
 You don’t have to do this by yourself.
 Make sure you check out my 1:1 personal training and four-week kick start packages.
 And if you have any more questions or want to share your story and journey, be sure to leave me a comment below.
 I’d love to hear from you!